Holiday Sugar Cookies (Soft Cut-Outs That Hold Their Shape)

 Notes

-• Powder Sugar: Use powdered sugar instead of flour on a surface when rolling to prevent the cookies from spreading in the oven.
+• Use powdered sugar instead of flour on your rolling surface to avoid dryness.

 Nutrition